Berserker71130/paywallet-app1/README.md

    npm start

+You will be notified in the console that something is running on port 3000 will you want to use a differnt port?
+Press Y for Yes

     The application should automatically open in your browser at http://localhost:3001.

    The application will open at http://localhost:3001 because the db.json is opened at http://localhost: 3000.